Why take this class?

 Two-day seminar before the workshop

 Using updates of the latest developments in research, standards, regulations, instrumentation and services, participants will study EMC design techniques and the calculations required to design a product to meet compliance regulations.
-They will use materials developed by the instructors, Donald L. Sweeney and Roger Swanberg, in conjunction with the textbook Design Techniques for Controlling Radiated Emissions, 2nd edition by Michel Mardiguian, edited in part by Donald L. Sweeney and D.L.S. staff.
+They will use materials developed by the instructors, Donald L. Sweeney and Roger Swanberg, in conjunction with the textbook Controlling Radiated Emissions by Design, 3rd edition by Michel Mardiguian, edited in part by Donald L. Sweeney and D.L.S. staff - *NEW edition for 2014*.

 Using an example of a real life product and following typical